 Online sport streaming: an expanding industry

 Live streaming sports is different than streaming other events.
 For one, most other events don’t feature athletes moving at top speed.
-That’s truly one of the biggest challenges with sports live streaming: movement.
+That’s truly one of the biggest challenges with live online sport streaming: movement.
 Speed determines many of the settings and challenges that broadcasters face.

-Another factor for online sport streaming is the elements.
+Another factor for online sport streaming are the elements.
 Many sporting events take place outdoors, making weather a concern.
-This is a bit more of a side issue, but it’s still critical to consider.
+This is a bit more of a side issue, but it’s still important to consider.
 Proper weatherproofing for equipment should mitigate this issue without too much concern.

 The right equipment

 Equipment is especially important for live sports.
 It’s not possible to stream with sub-par equipment and have a decent result.
 With online sport streaming, good gear and experienced camera operators are a must.

 Specifically, there are a few important equipment elements to consider.